All Episodes

 Or maybe you'll snort it.

-Ten bucks a bag, and that you don't know where it comes from, except we know 90% of that heroin comes from Mexico.
+And that, you don't know where it comes from, except we know 90% of that heroin comes from Mexico.

-So when it's life and death, when it's safety and security, what what are the Democrats, what's their fight here?
+So when it's life and death, when it's safety and security, what are the Democrats, what's their fight here?

 They don't have a principled fight in this, except that they hate the president.